 The same piece of plastic can only be recycled around two or three times before it becomes unrecyclable.
 So why don’t we recycle this plastic into something that’ll be useful for much longer?

-When entrepreneur Nzambi Matee decided to start a social enterprise, Gjenge Makers, she was thinking of solutions to the plastic pollution problem in the West African country.
+When entrepreneur Nzambi Matee decided to start a social enterprise, Gjenge Makers, she was thinking of solutions to the plastic pollution problem in the East African country.
 The aim was to address the need for sustainable and affordable alternative construction materials.

 Before creating her startup, Nzambi majored in material science and worked as an engineer in Kenya’s oil industry, but in 2017 she quit her job to start creating textured brick pavers through recycling plastic waste.
 She understood which plastics would bind better together and then created the machinery that would allow her to mass produce them.